declanjcasey/class_activities/activity6/activity6.md

 - Comments are of the form / ∗ ... ∗ /.
 (Some C compilers allow the “one-line comment” format //..., but some do not.
 Ours does.)

-- If you want to do any output (let’s forget input for today!), put this line at the top: #include <stdio.h>
+- If you want to do any output (let's forget input for today!), put this line at the top: #include <stdio.h>

 - Variables must be declared at the beginning (again, some C compilers allow you to insert declarations in the middle of a program, some don’t).
-In particular, you can’t write “for (int i = ...)”; you must declare i above the loop.
+In particular, our compiler allows us to write "for (int i = ...)"; some C compilers require you to declare `i` above the loop.

-- To print an integer variable, say x, with an optional label in front, use: printf(‘‘Optional label %d\n",x);
+- To print an integer variable, say `x`, with an optional label in front, use: `printf(‘‘Optional label %d\n",x);`

-- To print a string, just use: printf(‘‘The string you want printed\n’’);
+- To print a string, just use:
+`printf(‘"The string you want printed\n’");`

 - The general form of the program is:
 ```